 - A good amount of magic resistance; around +++.. will help you resist banishment quite frequently (>95%), and additional pips will make it nearly impossible.

 - Good defenses, and lots of HP.
 Despite the shallow depth, the monsters in Elf:3 are just a notch under Vaults:5 in terms of damage; smiting, hellfire, LCS, bolts of everything, and major melee and ranged physical damage are all present.
-Repel/Deflect Missiles will be quite helpful here, if you can get your hands on it, though it won't help against greater demons or hellfire.
+Deflect Missiles will be quite helpful here, if you can get your hands on it, though it won't help against greater demons or hellfire.

 - A good way of killing elves fast.
 If you are a fighter type, with a good weapon and solid weapon skill, you'll probably kill them quickly enough so long as you don't take on too many high-tier elves at once.
 The level 6 Bolt of Fire/Cold spells work well, as do Poisonous Cloud and Freezing Cloud.
 Corridors are plenty, so simply shout for attention, let a couple enemies see you, walk down the corridor, and fill the halls with your deadly mist of choice.

 - The danger level in Elven Halls is volatile, and you should bring as many emergency items as you can.
 On Elf:3, a massive section of the map is filled with very deadly opponents, so scrolls of teleportation have a good chance landing you in danger, but scrolls of blinking remain effective.
 If you are not fully prepared to face the dangers there, do not enter; you can always come back later once you're a higher level.